 Sweets & Dairy: cream, cream cheese, browned butter, butter, brown sugar, maple syrup, and molasses

 Produce: peas, garlic, potatoes, raisins, daikon, kale, spinach, Swiss chard, mushrooms, sweet potatoes, and onion

 Carrot Serving Ideas

 Cooked carrots make an excellent vegetable side dish, and they are often served with cream sauce, glazed, or dressed with a little brown sugar and butter.

-Carrot tops are rich in minerals, and can be added to soups, salads and sauces.
+Carrot tops are rich in minerals, and can be chopped and added to soups, salads and sauces.

 Try making oven roasted parsnips and carrots for a tasty side dish or a snack!
 Dip in some garlic sriracha mayo as a delicious after school or after work snack that’s tasty and good for you.
 Vitamin A, fibre, vitamin C…what’s not to love?

 Serve a sweet side dish like these roasted carrots with clover honey with a holiday meal for an extra special take on an otherwise classic dinner dish.

 Satisfy everyone’s sweet tooth with delightful, delicious carrot cupcakes your whole family will love.
 These moist cupcakes can be enjoyed unfrosted for breakfast on the run or a lunch-box treat.